 Without an Appealable Order, my sole source of relief was to file a Bill of Review back through the same Court.
-As previously reported, the Probate Judge (Margaret Jones-Johnson) confiscated my Counsel's entire
+As previously reported, the Judge confiscated my Counsel's entire Notebook from the Courtroom with the implication that an additional hearing would be reset to rediscuss the issues, as there were many.

-Notebook from the Courtroom with the implication that an additional hearing would be reset to rediscuss the issues, as there were many.
-Once the Evidence was confiscated and not logged as exhibits, Judge Margaret Jones-Johnson made a ruling, and failed to notify my Counsel as required by State Law (Texas Rule of Civil Procedure 306a.3).
+Once the Evidence was confiscated and not logged as exhibits, the Judge made a ruling and failed to notify my Counsel as required by State Law.
 The intent of this was to allow the window for Appeal to close.
 The Defendant's Counsel knew this plan, felt some sense of integrity and informed my counsel one day prior to the expiration of time for the Appeal.
 My Attorney did get the Appeal in on time.

-The Order from the Probate Judge Margaret Jones-Johnson was simply a blanket denial with no explanation.
-My attorney repeatedly requested Findings of Fact per state Law with no response from the Court.
-All of this was an intentional effort to subvert my effort for an Appeal.
+The Order from the Probate Court for the Bill of Review was simply a blanket denial with no explanation.
+My attorney repeatedly requested Finding of Fact per state Law with no response from the Court.
+All of this was an intentional effort to subvert my effort for Appeal.
 With no Findings of Fact and Exhibits, my Appeal was D.O.A. at the Appeal Court.
-We did inform the Appeal Court of all the misconduct at the Lower Court and they failed to sanction the Judge for misconduct and failed to issue a Writ of Mandamus for the Probate Court to sign off on the Associate's Judges ruling from the original hearing as required by Law.
+We did inform the Appeal Court of all the misconduct at the Lower Court and they failed to sanction the Judge for misconduct and failed to issue a Writ of Mandamus for the Probate Court to sign off on the Associate Judges ruling as required by Law.